since1968/stat-blocks/homebrewery/src/stiletto.markdown

 **Hamstring.** You attempt to hobble your opponent.
 When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to injure its legs.
 Add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
 On a failed save the target falls prone and its movement is reduced to 0 until the end of your next turn.

-**Hilt Slam.** You brutally slam the hilt of your weapon into your foe’s head, sending the creature staggering.
-If you take the attack action on your turn, you can expend a superiority die and take a bonus action to attack the same creature with the hilt end of your weapon.
-The hilt’s damage die for this attack is a d4, and the attack deals bludgeoning damage.
-If you hit the creature, add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
-On a failed save, the target is stunned until the end of your next turn.

 <div class='wide'>
 <img
   src="https://raw.githubusercontent.com/since1968/statblocks/master/homebrewery/img/saint-germier.png" style='position:absolute;left:-4px;bottom:0px;width:820px;z-index:500' />